-In this chapter, we will learn how to make a homepage using HTML and different from chapter 3, we will have a vertical navigation bar.
+In this chapter, we will learn how to make a homepage using HTML.
 From the storyboard from chapter one, we will use a table to separate text and images on the page.
 This scope of work always will require a complete storyboard, the main focal point graphic and smaller thumbnail images, the name of the links for the navigation bar, and the copyright statement.